evhub/coconut/DOCS.md

 4. use [`coconut-mode`](https://github.com/NickSeagull/coconut-mode), a third-party **[Emacs](https://www.gnu.org/software/emacs/)** highlighter, or
 4. just treat Coconut as Python.

 Instructions on how to set up syntax highlighting for SublimeText and Pygments are included below.
-If one of the actual highlighters above doesn't work, however, it should be sufficient to set up your editor so it interprets all `.coco` (also `.coc` and `.coconut`, although `.coco` is the preferred extension) files as Python code, as this should highlight most of your code well enough.
+If one of the actual highlighters above doesn't work, however, it should be sufficient to set up your editor so it interprets all `.coco` files as Python code, as this should highlight most of your code well enough.

 #### SublimeText